 Building Trust with Your Provider

 Honest communication produces accurate assessments.
 Withholding information leads to misdiagnosis and ineffective treatment.
-Providers maintain strict confidentiality and hear similar concerns regularly.
+Providers maintain strict confidentiality (protected by law) and hear similar concerns regularly.
 Share everything relevant, even details that feel embarrassing.
-The assessment only works when providers have complete information to analyze.
+There is little they haven't heard before.
+The assessment is effective only when providers have complete information to analyze.

 Interpreting Results and Next Steps